THE STORY OF CABEL T-B RECORDING

 was used in the production of 22 official Cabel T-B recordings and countless

-toward the end of this production) This recording begins with a brief
+of equipment in Cable T-B history!).
+This recording begins with a

 revealing the "controversy" to him.
 After learning that the whole